tiagoBAmorim/ios-lead-essentials-image-comments-challenge/README.md

 The goal is to implement this feature using what you learned in the program.

-You'll develop the API, Presentation, and UI layers for this feature.
+You'll develop the API, Presentation, UI, and Composition for the 'Image Comments' feature.

 *Important: There's no need to cache comments.*

+*Important: As a **minimum requirement** to take this challenge, you must have seen the live lectures #001 until #004.*

+---

-## Goals
+## Your challenge

 1) Display a list of comments when the user taps on an image in the feed.

 2) Loading the comments can fail, so you must handle the UI states accordingly.

 	- Show a loading spinner while loading the comments.

 		- If it fails to load: Show an error message.